Vyral/jeff-riber/_posts/2025-09-22-is-florida-really-getting-rid-of-property-taxes.md

 A complete removal seems unlikely, though reductions could happen over time, potentially making Florida more competitive with other states while still maintaining the advantage of no state income tax.

 The idea of zero property tax is appealing, but it’s not something Florida homeowners should expect in the immediate future.
-A more realistic scenario would be gradual reductions, not a total elimination.
+A more realistic scenario would be gradual reductions, not a total elimination.<br><br>This local conversation ties into what’s happening across the state.
+Take Jacksonville as an example: the City Council recently passed the **2025–2026 fiscal year budget** in a very close 10–9 vote, opting to reduce the city’s millage rate by one-eighth of a mill.
+While that decision gave taxpayers a break, it also meant cutting **$13.4 million** from the mayor’s proposed $2.02 billion budget — sparking debate about how lower property taxes might affect essential services like public safety. [**You can read more details here.**]()

 If you want to know how potential tax changes could affect your property’s value, or if you’d like a clearer picture of your current real estate position, feel free to reach out at **(904) 405-1995** or [**Jeff@PursuitRealEstate.com**](Jeff@PursuitRealEstate.com){: target="_blank" rel="noopener"}.
 I’m here to help.